nedzen/mariusnedelcu.com/source/articles/2018-04-17-les-mots-igniting-self-expression.html.md

 </figure>

 ###The online platform
-Before LES MOTS opened it’s doors it was essential to create a website that would reflect the unique nature of the school and let visitors discover and inscribe on courses.
+Before LES MOTS opened its doors it was essential to create a website that would reflect the unique nature of the school and let visitors discover and inscribe on courses.

 To achieve that I have designed a general coherent online experience by addressing these 3 challenges:

 To effectively communicate the concept along with the people involved and their roles.
 To present the commercial offer in a structured manner so that visitors quickly discover the courses that interest them.
-To give a hint at the benefits of joining LES MOTS by featuring regular events and content produced by enrolled students during courses
+To give a hint at the benefits of joining LES MOTS by featuring regular events and content produced by enrolled students in courses

 <figure>
 	<img src="/images/les-mots-igniting-self-expression/web_home.jpg" alt="Setkeeper Logo - Geometry">